RichardForshaw/resume/mkd-blog/docs/blog/articles/2023-04-aws-ses-serverless-email-processing.markdown

 Now we can move on to the SES rules.
 This is required to inform AWS what to do with an email that it receives.
 Setting up a rule requires you to define a rule set and also define rules within that set.

 A common example is to simply store the incoming email so that you can process it later.
-In CloudFormation this looks like this:
+In Cloudformation this looks like this:

 ```
   EmailReceiptRuleSet: